A young and influential emerging leader decries the evils of religion.

 Somewhere in the mists of prehistory our species awakened to a heightened consciousness about itself, others, the world around it, and the sacred.
 The origins of this consciousness is a mystery.
 Indeed, the origins of consciousness of any sort is a mystery.

 The Christian religion, like the Bible, is a human creation.
-(A human creation, a secondary source, inspired by primary encounters with God).
+(A human creation, a secondary source, a penultimate concern, a human witness to a spiritual encounter).
 Neither Christianity nor the Bible are the revelation.
 In the pecking order, Christianity has a lower priority in seeking to understand that pristine revelation than does the Bible, and they are both inseparable from the revelation, but neither are the revelation.

 THE ONE SIDE OF THE COIN POINTS TO THE OTHER SIDE

-When God spoke, that was revelation.
-When man turned and wrote or created or organized in response to this revelation, that’s religion.
+When God speaks, that’s revelation.
+When humans turned and wrote or created or organized in response to this revelation, that’s religion.

-Almost three decades ago, I had an encounter with the sacred that made me a passionate follower of Jesus Christ.
+Almost three decades ago, I had a series of experiences that made me a passionate follower of Jesus Christ.
 Everything I’ve done and said since then is my religion.
 I don’t use the term “passionate” to describe a high emotional output.
-I use it because, as I think over the last three decades since my own awakening, it is obvious that regardless of what I’m doing, conversation about pursuing God has been central.
-Still, while my encounter with God was pristine, my religion is not.
+I’m too rational to ever fully enjoy the subjectivities of the faith.
+I use it because, as I think over the last three decades since my own awakening, it is obvious that regardless of what I’m doing, conversations about pursuing God have been central.
+Still, while my encounter with God seemed pristine, my religion does not.

 I want no one to follow my religion.
 That would be the first commandment of my religion: Don’t join it.
 However, I want everybody to experience a pristine encounter with that blazing white light that doesn’t consume what it touches.

-My encounter with God happened in the context of hearing the story about Jesus, observing a community of faith, personal reading of the Bible, participation in discussions about the Bible and faith, being in the proximity of prayer, listening the proclamation of the gospel, a deliverance from evil, and a vision.
-In other words, the practice of the Christian religion created the context in which I had a faith encounter with God.
-There was no one foundation for my faith, it emerged out of the web of relationships and experiences that culminated in a moment of insight that required commitment.
+My encounter with God happened in the context of hearing the story about Jesus, observing a community of faith, personal reading of the Bible, participation in discussions about the Bible and faith, being in the proximity of prayer, listening to the proclamation of the gospel, a deliverance from evil, and a vision.
+In other words, the believing practice of the Christian religion created the context in which I had a faith encounter with God.
+There is no one foundation for my faith.
+It emerged out of a web of relationships and experiences that culminated in a moment of insight that required commitment.

-My own practices — reading the Bible, telling the story of Jesus, starting small groups for Bible study and prayer, announcing the victory of Jesus, participating in communities of faith, challenging false thinking, praying for deliverance from evil, calling on others to believe — over time led others to their own encounters with God.
+My own practices — reading the Bible, discussing the story of Jesus, starting small groups for Bible study and prayer, announcing the victory of Jesus, participating in communities of faith, challenging false thinking, thinking about the future, studying history, society, and culture, praying for deliverance from evil, calling on others to believe — over time led others to their own encounters with God.

 THE RELIGIOUS INSTINCT